GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 - Any known major entry points to your sites

 ##### Required by:
-- [OMB M-17-06, Policies for Federal Agency Public Websites and Digital Services](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf) (PDF, 1.2 MB, 18 pages, November 2016)
+- [OMB M-17-06, Policies for Federal Agency Public Websites and Digital Services](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf) (PDF, 1.2 MB, 18 pages, November 2016){{< / box >}}
-- [OMB M-05-04, Policies for Federal Agency Public Websites](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2005/m05-04.pdf) (PDF, 48 KB, 5 pages, December 2004){{< / box >}}

-{{< law src="https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf" name="**OMB M-17-06**: Policies for Federal Agency Public Websites and Digital Services" pdf="(PDF, 1.2 MB, 18 pages, November 2016)" >}}
+{{< card-law src="https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf" kicker="Policy" title="**OMB M-17-06**: Policies for Federal Agency Public Websites and Digital Services" pdf="(PDF, 1.2 MB, 18 pages, November 2016)" >}}
 **16. Ensure Access to Mandatory Content**

 Laws, regulations, or other policies will occasionally mandate that agencies place certain links on their website.
 Agencies must respect and adhere to these statutory or executive-level mandates and incorporate these requirements in a manner that does not reduce the usability or performance of the agency’s website and digital services.